-- what occurred; - if the event had undesirable consequences, what action was taken to contain and mitigate those; - the root cause of the event (if determined); - the action taken to eliminate the root cause (if needed); and - an assessment of the effectiveness of any action taken.
+- · What occurred. - If the event had undesirable consequences, what action was taken to contain and mitigate those. - The root cause of the event (if determined). - The action taken to eliminate the root cause (if needed). - An assessment of the effectiveness of any action taken. - A trend analysis of similar findings can help your business, but is not a requirement.